Kentucky city with small-town charm and unique stories

 Offering added peace of mind, this high-elevation lot requires no flood insurance.
 Step inside this beautifully remodeled brick ranch, fully updated in 2024 to blend timeless charm with modern convenience.
 With three bedrooms and two baths, the home offers a refreshed interior designed for both style and everyday comfort.
 The bright, modern white kitchen shines with all-new appliances and ample

-Prime location located on the golf course!
-This beautiful and spacious all brick home is located in Hunting Creek Subdivision.
-The home has two spacious living areas with two fireplaces with gas logs.
-There is a large formal dining room for all your entertainment needs.
-The home has four bedrooms, two and a half baths.
-The primary bedroom suite has an updated bathroom complete with a tiled shower
+Prime location located on HCC golf course.
+This beautiful spacious all brick home is located in Hunting Creek Subdivision.
+The home has two spacious living areas with each having fireplaces with gas logs.
+There is a large formal dining room for your entertainment needs.
+The home features 4 bedrooms and 2.5 baths.
+The primary bedroom has a recently updated full bath with nice tiled shower and a

 If you've been searching for that perfect combination of a laid-back lifestyle, Park on Country Club is the place you want to be.
 Ideally located on Country Club Lane in Hopkinsville, Park on Country Club is just minutes from great restaurants and entertainment, downtown, and Ft.
 Campbell.Park on Country Club offers three unique floor plans with something to fit everyone's needs.
 Each